Eric Garcia (footballer, born 2001)

-Eric García Martret (born 9 January 2001) is a Spanish professional footballer who plays as a centre-back or right-back for club Barcelona and the Spain national team.
+Eric Garcia Martret (/ca/ /es/; born 9 January 2001) is a Spanish professional footballer from Catalonia who plays for club Barcelona and the Spain national team.
+Primarily a centre-back, he is also capable of playing as a full-back or defensive midfielder.

-García moved from Barcelona at the age of 17 to Manchester City.
+Garcia moved from Barcelona at the age of 17 to Manchester City.
 He made his Premier League debut on 21 September 2019.
 In his final season at the club, he won the league and was runner-up in the UEFA Champions League.
-In June 2021, García rejoined Barcelona on a free transfer, following the expiration of his contract.
+In June 2021, Garcia rejoined Barcelona on a free transfer, following the expiration of his contract.
+He was part of the Spain team at UEFA Euro 2020 and the 2026 FIFA World Cup, winning the latter.

 Club career

 Early career

-Born in Martorell, Barcelona, Catalonia, García was a part of La Masia, the Barcelona academy, before joining Manchester City in 2017.
+Born in Martorell, Barcelona, Catalonia, Garcia was a part of La Masia, the Barcelona academy, before joining Manchester City in 2017.
 During his first season at City, he captained the under 18s and played for the under 19s in the UEFA Youth League.

 Manchester City

 He joined up with the first team during their 2018 summer pre-season in the United States.
-On 18 December 2018, García made his debut for City, starting in the EFL Cup quarter-final against Leicester City.
+On 18 December 2018, Garcia made his debut for City, starting in the EFL Cup quarter-final against Leicester City.
 He played in a centre-back pairing with Nicolás Otamendi, with the game finishing 1–1, City winning the tie on penalties.
 He made his Premier League debut on 21 September 2019 when he came on as a 63rd-minute substitute for Otamendi in an 8–0 win over Watford.

-García played two full games back to back for City over the Christmas and New Year period in 2019.
+Garcia played two full games back to back for City over the Christmas and New Year period in 2019.
 The first game was against Sheffield United at home, which City won 2–0.
-A second home game in a couple of days, saw a second start for García, with City recording a 2–1 victory against Everton.
+A second home game in a couple of days, saw a second start for Garcia, with City recording a 2–1 victory against Everton.

-On 17 June 2020, García was in the starting eleven against Arsenal for City's first game back after the COVID-19 pandemic break, with City recording a 3–0 win.
-Towards the end of the game, García was involved in a collision with goalkeeper Ederson and initially left him unconscious.
-García received lengthy on-field treatment before being stretchered off and supplied with oxygen.
-Despite the seriousness of the incident, García was discharged from hospital the next day.
-Manager Pep Guardiola stated in a press conference García's injury was a concussion and expected him to be fit within 10 days.
+On 17 June 2020, Garcia was in the starting eleven against Arsenal for City's first game back after the COVID-19 pandemic break, with City recording a 3–0 win.
+Towards the end of the game, he was involved in a collision with goalkeeper Ederson and initially left him unconscious.
+Garcia received lengthy on-field treatment before being stretchered off and supplied with oxygen.
+Despite the seriousness of the incident, Garcia was discharged from hospital the next day.
+Manager Pep Guardiola stated in a press conference Garcia's injury was a concussion and expected him to be fit within 10 days.

-On 6 August 2020, Guardiola announced in a press conference that García had rejected a contract extension, despite ending the league campaign as City's first-choice partner for Aymeric Laporte.
+On 6 August 2020, Guardiola announced in a press conference that Garcia had rejected a contract extension, despite ending the league campaign as City's first-choice partner for Aymeric Laporte.